dinosk/invenio/docs/datamodel/build-a-datamodel.rst

 Define templates
 ----------------
-In order to display records not only on your REST API, but also provide search interface and landing pages for your record you need to provide templates that render your records.
+In order to display records not only on your REST API, but also provide search interface and landing pages for your records you need to provide templates that render your records.

 You will need two different types of templates: